andrenormanlang/retro-pop/README.md

 ## :star2: Classic Comic Book Search, Collectors Store, and Community

-Welcome to my mega project dedicated to lovers and collectors of classic comic book oldies!
+Welcome to my mega project dedicated to comic book lovers and collectors!
 This platform is a comprehensive comics search tool connected to Comic Vine, SuperHero & Comic Books APIs, enriched with an interactive webshop for selling & buying used comics, a vibrant forum, and an informative blog!

 ## :rocket: Features